jessepav/lacygoill-wiki-backup/vim/vim9.md

     $ vim -Nu NONE -S /tmp/qux.vim

-    from foo/bar/baz.vim in import/ subdir~
+    from foo/bar/baz.vim in import/ subdir˜

 #### Which pitfall should I be aware of when choosing a name for `foo.vim`?